mahathibodela/HateSpeechDectection_using_MTL/README.md

 # HateSpeechDetection_using_MTL

 This project follows MTL approch by leverages knowledge gained from sentiment analysis and emotion detection in detection hate speech in the given sentence.
+Out of all the models build, MTL with emotion and polarity outperformed all others.

 ## RESULTS